Jin-Vyral/WildMath-C-Sharp/README.md

 This is a Visual Studio 2015 solution.

 This project is in the public domain.
-Please attribute as you deem appropriate.
+Please attribute any derivations appropriately.

 This is work in progress.
 Contributors are welcome.